perfanalytics/pose2sim/README.md

 # Pose2Sim
 `Pose2Sim` provides a workflow for 3D markerless kinematics, as an alternative to the more usual marker-based motion capture methods.\
 Pose2Sim stands for "OpenPose to OpenSim", as it uses OpenPose inputs (2D keypoints coordinates obtained from multiple videos) and leads to an OpenSim result (full-body 3D joint angles).
+Other 2D solutions can alternatively be used as inputs.

 <img src="Content/Pose2Sim_workflow.jpg" width="760">